MahmoudRe/sse-chaincode/README.md

 ...

 @Transaction()
-public async create(ctx: Context, segmentsKey: string, segmentsValue: string, indicesHashs: string, indicesPointers: string)
+public async store(ctx: Context, segmentsKey: string, segmentsValue: string, indicesHashs: string, indicesPointers: string)

 @Transaction()
-public async createJSON(ctx: Context, segmentsStringified: string, indicesStringified: string)
+public async storeJSON(ctx: Context, segmentsStringified: string, indicesStringified: string)

 @Transaction()
 public async search(ctx: Context, indexHash: string): Promise<string[]>
 ```

-Finally, the high-level functions/transactions shown in this snippet are the needed by the client application for basic SSE . `create` and `createJSON` transactions are used for storing segments and the secure index.
-All the arguments of `create` are stringified array of strings, expect the `indicesPointers` argument which is a stringified 2-dimentaional array of strings.
-With respect to `createJSON`, the row arguments are stringified JSON which are arrays of indices and encrypted segments, where the shape of the index or the encrypted segment entry is the same as previously mentioned by `addToIndicesJSON` and `storeEncryptedSegmentsJSON`.
+Finally, the high-level functions/transactions shown in this snippet are the needed by the client application for basic SSE . `store` and `storeJSON` transactions are used for storing segments and the secure index.
+All the arguments of `store` are stringified array of strings, expect the `indicesPointers` argument which is a stringified 2-dimentaional array of strings.
+With respect to `storeJSON`, the row arguments are stringified JSON which are arrays of indices and encrypted segments, where the shape of the index or the encrypted segment entry is the same as previously mentioned by `addToIndicesJSON` and `storeEncryptedSegmentsJSON`.

 As for `search` transaction, given a trapdoor, i.e. hashed search query (index), it returns list of segments that associated with given the trapdoor.